State / Territory Benefits - Delaware

 Missing-In-Action Plates: Distinctive auto plates with one-time administrative fee of $10.
 Application for Missing in Action license plate.

-Eligibility: Veteran formerly missing-in-action in any war (the Korean conflict, the Vietnam conflict, Operation Desert Storm or other military conflict on foreign soil) in which United States armed forces were formally engaged in battle.
+Eligibility: Veteran formerly missing-in-action in any war (World War II, the Korean conflict, the Vietnam conflict, Operation Desert Storm or other military conflict on foreign soil) in which United States armed forces were formally engaged in battle.

 Purple Heart Plates: Distinctive auto plates with one-time administrative fee of $10.
 Application for Purple Heart license plate